Skip to Content

-Assault & Aggravated Assault
+Assault Lawyer & Aggravated Assault Attorney in St. Petersburg

 Criminal Defense Lawyer in St. Petersburg

-Applicable Florida Statutes
+Applicable Florida Statutes for Assault Offenses

-The following is a list of Florida statutes that pertain to assault related offenses, as set forth in Chapter 784:
+The following is a list of Florida statutes that pertain to assault-related offenses, as set forth in Chapter 784:

-- Florida statutes section 784.011 provides as follows:
+• Florida statutes section 784.011 provides as follows:

-(1) An "assault" is an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well founded fear in such other person that such violence is imminent.
+(1) An "assault" is an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent.

 (2) Whoever commits an assault shall be guilty of a misdemeanor of the second degree, punishable as provided in 775.082 or 775.083.

-- Florida statutes section 784.021 provides as follows:
+• Florida statutes section 784.021 provides as follows:

-(1) An "aggravated assault" is an assault: (a) with a deadly weapon without the intent to kill; or (b) with an intent to commit a felony.
+(1) An "aggravated assault" is an assault: (a) with a deadly weapon without the intent to kill, or (b) with an intent to commit a felony.

 (2) Whoever commits an aggravated assault shall be guilty of a felony of the third degree, punishable as provided in 775.082, 775.083 or 775.084.

-Applicable Jury Instructions
+Applicable Jury Instructions for Assault Charges

 The following is a list of each element of assault and aggravated assault offenses, which the state must prove as a condition precedent to a finding of guilt:

-- Florida Standard Jury Instruction 8.1 (Simple Assault) provides as follows:
+• Florida Standard Jury Instruction 8.1 (Simple Assault) provides as follows:

 To prove the crime of assault, the state must prove the following three elements beyond a reasonable doubt: